 Our Visit to Putrajaya

 We visited Putrajaya late evening, after the sunset, which is a good time to see the lit up city without disturbing the people who work here.
 Prime Minister’s office in Bronze and Green is quite accessible unlike similar offices in India.
-You can go till the main gate without any security checks.
+You can go to the main gate without any security checks.
 The open area outside the office holds the flags of all the states of Malaysia.
 Next to the open area is a pink colored Putra Mosque, quite an unusual color for the mosque but a rather pleasing one.
 This mosque is popularly known as the Bin-Laden mosque.
 And our guide said this is because his company was the contractor for building this mosque.
 Its minaret is supposed to be the tallest in South East Asia.

 Mosque overlooks the Putrajaya Lake and Seri Wawasan Bridge designed in the shape of a sailing ship.
 The changing colors of its lights can hold your eyes for a while.